COVID-19 & Mental Health

 - Funded by the Canadian Institutes of Health Research (CIHR)

-This study will evaluate a stepped-care model of an evidenced-based virtual mental health parent intervention (I-InTERACT-North; PI: Williams) with a strong record of success in virtual service delivery predating COVID-19.
+This study evaluated a stepped-care model of an evidenced-based virtual mental health parent intervention (I-InTERACT-North; PI: Williams) with a strong record of success in virtual service delivery predating COVID-19.
 Stepped care models offer effective treatment and tailor treatment intensity and level of therapist involvement to families’ needs.
-For this study, I-InTERACT-North is partnering with the Province of Ontario Neurodevelopmental Disorders (POND) Network (Co-PI: Anagnostou), a large, well-characterized diverse cohort of children and youth across Ontario with neurodevelopmental conditions.
+For this study, I-InTERACT-North partnered with the Province of Ontario Neurodevelopmental Disorders (POND) Network (Co-PI: Anagnostou), a large, well-characterized diverse cohort of children and youth across Ontario with neurodevelopmental conditions.

 Surviving and thriving: A feasibility trial of an eHealth parent-child intervention targeting common mental health outcomes following neonatal brain injury